orocommerce/documentation/cloud/connect_vpn.rst

 Connect OroCloud VPN
 ====================

+.. contents:: :local:
+   :depth: 1

-This topic explains how to connect OroCloud VPN to various operating systems.
+This topic explains how to connect OroCloud VPN on various operating systems.

 .. note:: If you are using different client software versions, ensure that you have OpenVPN version 2.4 or newer.
 Your OpenVPN configuration file (.ovpn) is sent to your e-mail.
 Save it in a secure place.